 After many test batches, I settled on using brown rice flour, certified gluten-free oat flour, a little sweet rice flour and cornstarch.

-Disher – While it looks like a small ice cream scoop, the professional term is a disher.
+- Disher – While it looks like a small ice cream scoop, the professional term is a disher.
 I have these in about five sizes.
 Great little gizmo!
 It makes portioning dough, batter and lots of stuff easy and accurate.
 For these cookies I used a #40.
+You can also use a tablespoon.

 About butter – After testing coconut butter and vegan buttery sticks, I settled on using dairy butter for these cookies.
 If you are a non-dairy person, I think they will work fine with something like Earth Balance but I have not tested the final recipe with this instead of butter.